eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

     * There is no application listening for a reply to the given *commandRequestId*.
     * The application has already given up on waiting for a response.

 This resource MUST be used by devices that have not authenticated to the protocol adapter.

+{{% notice info %}}
-Note that this requires the *HONO_COAP_AUTHENTICATION_REQUIRED* configuration property to be explicitly set to `false`.
+In order to allow devices to use this resource, the protocol adapter's *HONO_COAP_AUTHENTICATION_REQUIRED* configuration property needs to be set to `false` explicitly.
+{{% /notice %}}

 **Examples**